gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 | The code below displays a list of shapes, so the variable name chosen is ``shape_list``.
 | Whitespace (tabs, spaces, line endings) are ignored within a list, so a long list can be set out like that below, with all the Images lined up for easy reading.
 | Trailing commas are preferred in such lists, making it easy to extend the list with new lines.
+| In Mu Editor, the Tidy button will format a long list like that below.

 .. code-block:: python